AlexZd/SRT/README.md

 ## License

-SwiftyUtils is available under the MIT license.
+SRT is available under the MIT license.
 See the LICENSE file for more info.